divar-ir/NetShears/README.md

 NetShears is a Network interceptor framework written in Swift.

-NetShears adds a Request interceptor mechanisms to be able to modify the HTTPRequest before being sent .
+NetShears adds a Request interceptor mechanisms to be able to modify the HTTP/HTTPS Request before being sent .
 This mechanism can be used to implement authentication policies, add headers to a request , add log trace or even redirect requests.

 ## Features